oleander/u701/README.md

 ## Project Goal

-- Transition fully to Rust, eliminating the need for Platformio and C++.
+- Transition fully to Rust, eliminating the need for PlatformIO and C++.
 - Resolve issues related to reconnecting when using Rust exclusively.